lcso logo

 The ESE/Juvenile School Program is operated by the Lee County School District and provides educational services to eligible individuals who are incarcerated.
 The program serves:

- Individuals under the age of 22 who were previously enrolled in an Exceptional Student Education (ESE) program in Lee County.
+• Individuals under the age of 22, who were previously in an Exceptional Student Educations (ESE) program in Lee County

 In addition to academic instruction, the program also helps students prepare for the GED test, supporting them in continuing their education and working toward future success.